Baroness Delyth Morgan, Chief Executive at Breast Cancer Now, said:

 “We’re extremely concerned about the continued impact of the pandemic on people affected by breast cancer, which was further evidenced by internal NHS data revealed by HSJ and BBC Newsnight yesterday.

-"This is despite the valiant efforts of NHS staff and the improvements we’ve started to see in performance against the two week wait to see a specialist, which dipped to an all-time low earlier this year.
+"This is despite the valiant efforts of NHS staff and the improvements we’ve started to see in performance against the two-week wait to see a specialist, which dipped to an all-time low earlier this year.

-“In 2020/21, almost a million fewer women in England were screened for breast cancer, and we estimate that (as of May 2022) almost 8,000 people in England are living with undiagnosed breast cancer largely due to screening disruption.
+“In 2020 to 2021, almost a million fewer women in England were screened for breast cancer, and we estimate that, as of May 2022, almost 8,000 people in England are living with undiagnosed breast cancer, largely due to screening disruption.

-“It’s vital the Government sets out how it will get breast cancer performance back on track, including addressing the shortfall in breast screening and finding the missing diagnoses.
+“It’s vital the government sets out how it will get breast cancer performance back on track, including addressing the shortfall in breast screening and finding the missing diagnoses.

-“A critical component of this will be the Government urgently addressing the crisis faced by the breast cancer workforce, which was overstretched and understaffed long before the pandemic hit.
+“A critical component of this will be the government urgently addressing the crisis faced by the breast cancer workforce, which was overstretched and understaffed long before the pandemic hit.

 “We encourage women to attend breast screening appointments when invited and to regularly check their breasts, reporting any unusual changes to their GP as soon as possible.
-Anyone concerned can speak to our expert nurses via our Helpline on 0808 800 6000.”